School apps

 Equally, the life story of the school is told not only in academic statistics but also in the huge range of opportunities our staff create within all subjects and especially Sport, Music and Drama.
 Governors attend and support these events, we talk with parents (and potential pupils) at Open Days and Parent Forums, both to know and be known.
 In ‘link’ roles, Governors spend time as individuals in school meeting staff and pupils, ensuring Governance meetings are informed by first-hand knowledge and not just statistics.

-The Headteacher and Governing body have continued to implement the financial strategy with a view both to reducing in-year and underlying deficits.
-Over 2022-23 we have carefully balanced the stewardship of resources against the needs of our curriculum model.
+The Headteacher and Governing Body have continued to implement the financial strategy with a view both to reducing in-year and underlying deficits.
+Over 2023-24 we have carefully balanced the stewardship of resources against the needs of our curriculum model.

 This long-term strategic plan is driven by the school’s need both to live sustainably within its resources and to secure the quality of provision and outcomes which we want for our children.